fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 acting as a mediator that connects the cellphone and the socket, thus enabling the smooth transfer of electricity between them.

-Similarly, some websites do not provide their data directly.
-Instead, they provide APIs, which we can use to extract data from the websites.
-Just like the cellphone charger, an API acts as a mediator, enabling the smooth transfer of data between those websites and us.
-Let\'s perform a simple exercise to get hands-on experience of collecting data using APIs.

 Exercise 4.06: Collecting Data Using APIs
 -----------------------------------------